httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 ### "Strict" and "Lax" enforcement {#strict-lax}

-By default, same-site cookies will not be sent along with top-level navigations.
+Same-site cookies in "Strict" enforcement mode will not be sent along with top-level navigations which are triggered from a cross-site document context.
 As discussed in {{top-level-navigations}}, this might or might not be compatible with existing session management systems.
 In the interests of providing a drop-in mechanism that mitigates the risk of CSRF attacks, developers may set